hasanciftci26/ui5-antares/README.md

 Please refer to the [Planned Features](#planned-features) section to learn about the features that will be included in the next releases.

+> Have a look at the gif below for an overview of the features of the UI5 Antares library.

 ![UI5 Antares Gif](https://github.com/hasanciftci26/ui5-antares/blob/media/antares.gif?raw=true)

 ## Prerequisites